 Google believes that “providing information about the quality of a web page’s experience can be helpful to users in choosing the search result that they want to visit.”
 The Core Web Vitals are three specific web vitals — Largest Contentful Paint (LCP) for loading, First Input Delay (FID) for Interactivity, and Cumulative Layout Shift (CLS) for visual stability — that Google believes are best to evaluate the user’s experience of a web page.

-Five Things You Can Optimize on Your WordPress Site to Boost Your Core Web Vitals
+Four Things You Can Optimize on Your WordPress Site to Boost Your Core Web Vitals

 It can be intimidating to know where to start when optimizing your WordPress site to boost your Core Web Vitals.
 As stated in a recent Yoast article, “while there is a ton of materials out there on how to optimize your site, putting that knowledge into practice is hard.
 These past few months, Google once again put speed front and center with the page experience update happening next year.”